Feast Day: Sunday of the Holy Forefathers of Christ, (Sunday between 11th-17th of December)

 So when they had performed all things according to the law of the Lord, they returned to Galilee, to their own city, Nazareth.
 And the Child grew and became strong in spirit, filled with wisdom; and the grace of God was upon Him.

-As He was growing up, Jesus Christ learnt the trade of carpentry from Saint Joseph.
+As He was growing up, Our Lord Jesus Christ learnt the trade of carpentry from Saint Joseph.
 Below is a photo of the ruins of Saint Joseph’s workshop and home.

 Saint Joseph Reposed at the age of one hundred years old.